 Understand how to contribute more significantly to your profession in our collaborative learning environment.

 There is an increasing emphasis on doctoral programs that leverage learning related to actual work activities, and practitioner expertise in the specific situations of employees and organizations.
-If you are an advanced practitioner currently working in a nonprofit, public sector or service organizations, or in higher education (teaching or administration), and seek to develop skill sets that will help to prepare you for a new or expanded role in that field, this program may be for you.
-Our degree will help to prepare you to contribute more broadly to your profession — in theory and in practice — with special attention to making a significant contributions to advancing your field, leveraging both your substantive professional experience and your eagerness to learn and grow as a professional.
+If you are an advanced practitioner currently working in a nonprofit, or public or service sector organization, or in higher education (teaching or administration), and seek to develop skill sets that will help to prepare you for a new or expanded role in that field, this program may be for you.
+Our degree will help to prepare you to contribute more broadly to your profession — in theory and in practice — with to advancing in your field by leveraging both your substantive professional experience, and your eagerness to learn and grow as a professional.

-The program is organized around a core of leadership and research courses in your concentration, serving professionals the nonprofit, and public sectors or governmental organizations, and in higher education administration and student services It is geared toward those interested in the nonprofit, and public sectors or governmental organizations, and in higher education administration and student services.
+The program is organized around a core of leadership and research courses, serving professionals the nonprofit and service sectors, in governmental organizations, and in higher education administration and student services.

 We employ a student-centered, inquiry-driven, and problem-oriented approach.

 Learners bring to the program a general area of interest in which to ground their studies.
 We work with individuals to shape and examine a particular interest as it relates to organizational leadership in one’s life.

 Learners are expected to use a learning model that emphasizes question-asking and synthesis rather than knowledge acquisition and the mere accumulation of facts.
 The topic of interest brought to the program is explored systematically, thoughtfully, and deeply under the guidance of faculty members who share a vision of graduate education.